placki-w/pokedexcli/README.md

-This is a guided project from Boot.dev to create a pokedex cli tool.
+This is a guided project from Boot.dev to create a pokedex cli tool with data from the pokemon api: https://pokeapi.co/

 Use commands like map to get location areas.
+Or mapb to go backwards.

 Use command explore to check out pokemon in that area.